 Injury lawyer Rachel Thain has recently settled a compensation claim on behalf of a child injured in a Devon shop.
-The case highlights the need for patience to avoid under-settling accident compensation claims.

 It was immediately clear to her parents that the child had suffered a severe injury.
 They rushed her to their local hospital for urgent treatment.
 She is thought to have lost consciousness during her journey to the hospital from shock, but was thankfully alert by the time they arrived.
 As well as the wound to her face, the force of the fall had also caused bruising around her face and left eye.
 The cut was so significant she required an operation under general anesthetic the following morning to clean and stitch the wound.

 Thankfully, the injuries healed well with no major complications.
 However, the little girl was left with a significant scar to her left cheek.
 Her family approached Slee Blackwell’s specialist personal injury team for help a few months after the accident and we agreed to take the case on under a No Win, No Fee agreement.

 A letter of claim was immediately sent to the owner of the shop, highlighting how dangerous the shutter frame had become and describing the serious nature of the injuries suffered.
 Legal responsibility for the accident was quickly admitted by the insurers for the Devon shop.
 They fully accepted that the shop’s negligence had caused the girl’s injuries and agreed to pay her compensation.

 Arrangements were made for the child to be assessed by a local plastic surgeon.
 She was also seen by a psychologist, as there were concerns regarding the psychological impact the scarring might have on her as she became older and more aware of the scar.